jeungsook/cs135/lessons/userfunctions.md

 Again, please read the lesson on allocating memory if you haven't already if this confuses you.

+**One important detail:** Arrays are passed by reference by default.
+You do not have to put an ampersand infont of an array name.
+This is due to the fact that arrays can be very large.
+We typically do not want to make copies of data structures in general.

 The ampersand (&) symbol is called the address-of operator in C++.
 Basically, you can use it to grab a variable's address rather than it's value.

 Ex: